We start our company and we have fire in our veins. We’re so stoked to get our first sale. We work feverishly on EVERYTHING. We are unstoppable.

 I recently quit smoking, again.
 I’m on day 10 and going strong!
 I bought this little toy to be my “patch.”
 Every time I get the urge, I go for a spin.
 I also needed something to help me look at the world differently.
 I’ve been at it for a long time now but I NEVER get bored at my job.
 I keep reinventing myself, daily.
 I drive a new route, look at things from a different perspective, change things, add things and keep it moving forward as I am an entrepreneur, like you, and that’s just how we are made.

-In my Ignite Program, I work with so many different types of bookkeepers and accountants.
+In my Ignite System, I work with so many different types of bookkeepers and accountants.
 They all have a unique story.
 Some are young and just getting started.
 They are full of energy and ready to make their mistakes.
 While others have been “around the block” and are less entrepreneurial today.
 I help them differently.
 The newbies get knowledge and ideas and coaching to find new clients, build their model and start driving revenue.
 The pros get something different.
 They get a kick in the ass, so to speak.
 In all seriousness, sometimes it’s just having someone to talk to about the challenges you are facing that is enough to relight the fire that once ran through you.
 Sometimes it takes a refresher course, a new direction, a change in circumstances or new challenges.
 Whatever it is and whoever you are NEVER STOP LEARNING, ENJOY THE RIDE and remember to BE AN ENTREPRENEUR UNTIL THE END.